 Recognize that shooting into your room also means more of your home interior will be visible, which could be a pro or a con for you.
 This technique works well for lifestyle images where you want to see the context of your home and family life.

-However, if you’re trying to take a more styled portrait, you might not love seeing the clutter/details of your home, since they can be distracting from your subject.
-Consider if a different window/room would compete less with your subject, or if you can use a portable backdrop of some kind (hanging a sheet, a pop-up background, etc).
+However, if you’re trying to take a more styled portrait, you might not love seeing the clutter or details of your home, since they can be distracting from your subject.
+Consider if a different window/room would compete less with your subject, or if you can use a portable backdrop of some kind.

 Side lighting is a very traditional lighting method for portraits, and it's super easy to do!